- Brand name

 Airport Oaks, Mangere 2022

-DBL™ Dacarbazine for Injection is available in the following strength:
+DBL™ Dacarbazine for Injection is available in single packs in the following strength:

 - 200 mg vials